Symplectic embeddings of four-dimensional polydisks into half integer ellipsoids: Abstract

 \section{Abstract}

-We obtain new sharp obstructions to symplectic embeddings of four-dimensional polydisks $P(a,1)$ into four-dimensional ellisoids $E(bc,c)$ when $1\le a< 2$ and $b$ is a half-integer.
-We demonstrate that $P(a,1)$ symplectically embeds into $E(bc,c)$ if and only if $a+b\le bc$, showing that inclusion is optimal and extending the result by Hutchings \cite{H} when $b$ is an integer.
+We obtain new sharp obstructions to symplectic embeddings of four-dimensional polydisks $P(a,1)$ into four-dimensional ellipsoids $E(bc,c)$ when $1\le a< 2$ and $b$ is a half-integer. { When $1 \leq a < 2-O(b^{-1})$ we demonstrate that} $P(a,1)$ symplectically embeds into $E(bc,c)$ if and only if $a+b\le bc$.
+Our results show that inclusion is optimal and extend the result by Hutchings \cite{H} when $b$ is an integer.
 Our proof is based on a combinatorial criterion developed by Hutchings \cite{H} to obstruct symplectic embeddings.
-We additionally show that the range of $a$ and $b$ cannot be extended further using the Hutchings criterion.